w779431h/edinboro-gitlab-assignment/README.md

      The number can be arbitrary.
 * `--token-file TOKEN_FILE`: Same usage as in `clone.py`.
 * `--current-membership`: Prints the current group memberships according to git.uwaterloo.ca and quit.
 The memberships are printed by project and by student ID.
+Also prints the groups from the CSV file where at least one student doesn't have a group on git.uwaterloo.ca.
 * `--check-membership`: Checks the CSV file and the groups that are already on git.uwaterloo.ca.
 Checks that:
    * Students are in only one group on Gitlab and in the CSV file.
-   * Each group in the CSV file has 1 to 3 members.
+   * Each group in the CSV file and on git.uwaterloo.ca has 1 to 3 members.
+   * Each group on git.uwaterloo.ca has an unprotected master branch (so that students, who are "Developers", can push to it).
    * If a student's group in the CSV file is different from their group on Gitlab, the script will tell you.
+   * You're not re-creating a group that already exists on git.uwaterloo.ca.

 #### Examples: